geo-knowledge-hub/geo-knowledge-hub-docs/docs/user-guideline/knowledge-provider/best-practices/4_licensing-longterm.md

 :::

 Moving on, **thinking long-term** is vital for sustainability.
-In the GEO Knowledge Hub Assigning a DOI helps preserve your work over time.
-Another functionality of the GEO Knowledge Hub is hosting capability because it is so important to preserve the valuable work that has been done.
+In the GEO Knowledge Hub, assigning a DOI helps preserve your work over time.
+Another functionality of the GEO Knowledge Hub is hosting capability because preserving the valuable work done is essential.
 This functionality ensures durability of your  content.
-Therefore, by using these features you make sure your content stays accessible and valuable to both current and future audiences.
+Therefore, by using these features, you make sure your content stays accessible and valuable to both current and future audiences.